john-121/Stock-Market-Data-Analysis-Visualization-and-Best-Predictive-Models-Development/README.md

 - others...

 ## Acknowledgements
--I would like to thank all the resources and communities that have provided invaluable support and knowledge throughout this project
+-I would like to thank all the resources and communities that have provided invaluable support and knowledge throughout this project, especially I would like to extend my heartfelt gratitude to my professor, Dr. Menor, for his invaluable guidance, support, and encouragement throughout the development of this project.
+His expertise and insights have been instrumental in shaping the direction and success of this work.
+Finally, I would like to acknowledge my own dedication and hard work in bringing this project to fruition